aindriladhar/Hackathon-Help-me-with-my-mood/README.md

 # Current Limitations
 - The data store for Music and Videos are currently very low, as a result on certain user preferences matching data are not found quite often.
+- Incomplete backend and frontend  for reading material for users.